axboehm/TerrainDesigner/README.md

 # Technical Overview

-- Application written in C# using Godot v.4.2.1 for rendering and collisions.
+- Application written in C# using Godot Open Source Game Engine v.4.2.1 for rendering and collisions.
 - Real time performance even with large terrains was a main goal.
-- Large meshes maintain good performance by using a quadtree to continually adjust the mesh fidelity around the user.
+- Large meshes maintain good performance by using a quadtree to continually adjust the mesh fidelity around the user and efficiently reduce hardware load.
-- Additional performance considerations were staggering of updates to various objects and pre-allocation of arrays with objects that are continuosly re-use of objects
+- Additional performance optimizations were: staggering of updates to various objects and pre-allocation of arrays with objects that are continuosly re-use of objects
 - Single main loop that calls all other update functions to make the control flow obvious and prevent race conditions.
 - Code is separated into components that deal with contained tasks, e.g. terrain generation, updating spheres and their geometry, updating the 3D character, etc.
 - Representation of geometry using signed distance fields to get exact representations that are easy to story and modify.